What does kombucha taste like?

 As kombucha continues growing in popularity, I hear the question more and more from kombucha newbies – “what does kombucha taste like?”

-Which is a valid question because sometimes I don’t even know.
-I mean, there are so many flavors wrapped up into one bottle!
+Which is a valid question because sometimes I don’t even know (even after I’ve been brewing kombucha for over a decade!).
+I mean, there are so many complex flavors wrapped up into one bottle!
 So I’ll do my best to describe the taste of kombucha (along with why it tastes, smells, and feels the way that it does)!

 Smell

-The first thing you notice when you crack open a bottle of kombucha (or hover over the first fermentation jar) is the smell.
+The first thing you notice when you crack open a bottle of kombucha (or hover over the first fermentation jar) is that is has a slightly vinegary smell.
 Kombucha smells like a mild vinegar (though the vinegar smell is usually much stronger than the vinegar taste).

 Taste

-Kombucha tastes tart and slightly sweet, similar to a sour sparkling apple cider or ginger ale.
-Depending on the brand (if store bought) or fermentation length (if made at home), kombucha can be mouth-puckering sour or mildly sweet.
+Kombucha tastes tart and slightly sweet, similar to a sour beer or sparkling apple cider or ginger ale.
+Depending on the kombucha brand (if store bought) or fermentation length (if made at home), kombucha can be mouth-puckering sour or mildly sweet.
+For some, this can make kombucha an acquired taste.

-This range in tartness of kombucha all comes down to how it’s made.
-In short, kombucha is a fermentation process where bacteria and yeast “eat” the sugars in sweet tea and convert them to acidity, carbonation, and alcohol (learn more about how kombucha works here).
+This unique taste and range in tartness of kombucha all comes down to how it’s made.
+In short, kombucha is a beverage created through a fermentation process where bacteria and yeast “eat” the sugars in sweet tea and convert them to acidity, carbonation, and alcohol (learn more about how kombucha works here).

-When the bacteria and yeast consume more of the sugar (such as when they have a longer fermentation time or are in a warmer environment), the kombucha becomes more acidic and tart.
+When the bacteria and yeast (also known as the symbiotic culture of bacteria and yeast, or kombucha SCOBY) consume more of the sugar (such as when they have a longer fermentation time or are in a warmer environment), the kombucha becomes more acidic and tart.
+This makes each batch of kombucha taste a little different!

 And although kombucha’s main ingredient is tea, it doesn’t actually taste like tea after the fermentation is complete!
 The primary flavor is tart and vinegar-esque, but also depends on what flavors are added in the second fermentation – such as fruits, herbs, or spices.